Anonymous said: In regards to you touring the States recently, how do you feel Americans respond to Canadian musicians like yourself/yourselves?

-Anonymous asked: Any advice to artists looking to make it in the independent Canadian scene?
+Anonymous said: Any advice to artists looking to make it in the independent Canadian scene?

 Be patient, be open, and eat a salad.